zwave-js/node-red-contrib-zwave-js/README.md

 The node is straightforward to use, and removes all the complexities that you would otherwise need to deal with.

 ## Top level features
-  - 2 Different API models, catering for both experianced and inexperencd users.
+  - 2 Different API models, catering for both experienced and inexperienced users.
   - Use one node for your entire network, or a node per Z-Wave device.
   - A built in User Interface to manage your Z-Wave network, within Node-Red.
   - Access to all supported CC's provided by Z-Wave JS.